Geodesics and flows in a Poissonian city: Comparison with a Manhattan city

-Under the \(\mathbb{Z}\)-action \(u\to u-1,v\to v+1,x\to x+1,y\to y+1\), a statistical pivot argument applied to the summand generates a probability distribution on even integers or odd integers according to the parity of \(u+v\), \(x+y\).
-An argument using the Hoeffding inequality quantifies how this probability distribution concentrates around its mode; the denominator is controlled by choosing the probability \(\Prob{X_{n+1}=X_n-1}=p=\tfrac{u+x}{u+v+x+y}\).
-Thus it can be shown that the asymptotic behaviour of the quadruple sum is given by the number of \(\mathbb{Z}\)-orbits containing modal representatives close to the line between \(-(u,v)\) and \((x,y)\).
-This number can be expressed as a sum susceptible to elementary asymptotic analysis, finally yielding a rigorous argument for the asymptotic given in \eqref{eq:grid-asymptotic}.
+Under the $\mathbb{Z}$-action $u\to u-1, v\to v+1, x\to x+1, y\to y+1$, a statistical pivot argument applied to the summand generates a probability distribution on even integers or odd integers according to the parity of $u+v$, $x+y$.
+An argument using the Hoeffding inequality quantifies how this probability distribution concentrates around its mode; the denominator is controlled by choosing the probability $\mathbb{P}[X_{n+1}=X_n-1]=p=\frac{u+x}{u+v+x+y}$.
+It can thus be shown that the asymptotic behavior of the quadruple sum is given by the number of $\mathbb{Z}$-orbits containing modal representatives close to the line between $-(u,v)$ and $(x,y)$.
+This number can be expressed as a sum susceptible to elementary asymptotic analysis, finally yielding a rigorous argument for the asymptotic given in~(\ref{eq:grid-asymptotic}).

-Consider now the total flow through a unit-length bond \(\ell\) connected to the origin.
+Consider now the total flow through a unit-length bond $\ell$ connected to the origin.
 This will equal half the total flow through the origin, which itself can be viewed asymptotically as the sum of two equal components from two different pairs of opposing quadrants.
-Thus this total flow is again asymptotic to \(2n^3\).
+Thus, this total flow is again asymptotic to $2n^3$.

-Again a grid structure comparable to the Poissonian city must be based on segments of length \(\tfrac{4}{\pi}\) rather than \(1\), and a scaling argument then shows that such a grid structure produces mean flow at the centre which is asymptotic to \(\tfrac{4}{\pi}\times 2 n^3=2.54648\ldots n^3\).
-Thus traffic through the centre under this protocol is about \(25\%\) higher in a comparable Manhattan city.
+Again, a grid structure comparable to the Poissonian city must be based on segments of length $\frac{4}{\pi}$ rather than $1$, and a scaling argument then shows that such a grid structure produces mean flow at the center which is asymptotic to $\frac{4}{\pi}\times2 n^3=2.54648\ldots n^3$.
+Thus, traffic through the center under this protocol is about $25\%$ higher in a comparable Manhattan city.

-Geodesics in the Manhattan city are on average longer than those in the Poisson line process; we can in fact argue in a manner analogous to that of section \ref{sec:location-dependence} to show that mean network distance between two independent uniformly random points in the disk will be asymptotic to
+Geodesics in the Manhattan city are on average longer than those in the Poisson line process; we can in fact argue in a manner analogous to that of Section~\ref{sec:location-dependence} to show that mean network distance between two independent uniformly random points in the disc will be asymptotic to

-so the mean network flow over the whole disk for the grid will again be about 25\% greater than mean network flow for the Poisson line process.
+so the mean network flow over the whole disc for the grid will again be about 25\% greater than mean network flow for the Poisson line process.